 Draft baseline states for E. coli and cyanobacteria have been identified for individual monitoring sites.
-These site-specific baseline states correspond to the NOF attribute bands set out in Table 9, Table 10 and Table 22 of the NPS-FM, and have been identified using data from the SoE and CISH monitoring programmes detailed above.
+These site-specific baseline states correspond to the NOF attribute bands set out in Appendices 2A and 2B of the NPS-FM, and have been identified using data from the SoE and CISH monitoring programmes discussed previously.
 Representativeness of these sites and attribute bands within each FMU are critically discussed later in this memo.